peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 It’s better to output **null** or a placeholder than to guess.
 An LLM might be tempted to infer salary from context (“senior engineer in SF, probably $120k+”), but that’s not in the resume – it would be inventing data.
 Our instructions and schema design should discourage that.
 The combination of making a field optional and telling the model how to handle missing cases usually does the trick.

 Finally, keep an eye on how the model behaves with required fields that are missing.
-For instance, if the resume text truly never states the candidate’s name (maybe it’s cut off or in an image?), the model might still try to fill the `name` field.
+For instance, if the resume text truly never states the candidate’s name (maybe it’s cut off or in an image?), the model might still try to fill out the `name` field.
 In such cases, it could default to something like an empty string or a guess (“Unknown”).
 There’s no perfect solution if your input is incomplete, but being aware of this helps – you might do a post-check, e.g., if the extracted name is an empty string or not a real name, flag that resume for manual review.
 In general, though, with resumes we expect these key fields to be present most of the time.

 ---